dbountouridis/siren/README.md

 # Siren: A Simulation Framework for Understanding the Effects of Recommender Systems in Online News Environments

-A simulation framework for the visualization and analysis of the effects of different recommenders systems in an online news enviroment.
+A simulation framework for the visualization and analysis of the effects of different recommenders systems in an online news environment.
 This simulation draws mainly on the e-commerce simulation work of Fleder and Hosanagar (2017).
 However, SIREN also accounts for the specificities of news consumption, such as evolving users preferences and editorial priming (promoted articles on a news website).

 SIREN's interface currently offers recommendations based the [MyMediaLite](www.mymedialite.net/) toolbox and visualizations for two diversity metrics (long-tail and unexpectedness).
 SIREN can be used by content providers (news outlets) to investigate which recommendation strategy fits better their diversity needs.
-At the same time, SIREN's code can be adapted/expanced by researchers to analyse various recommender effects in a news environment.
+At the same time, SIREN's code can be adapted/expanded by researchers to analyse various recommender effects in a news environment.

 ## Overview